ArveVM/HomeAssistantConfig4/avm_yaml/blablabla/ReadMe_configHistory.md

 **v4:**

+  Oct ;
+  - Adding 'GUI-input' to to 'solutions-concept.
+Will enable easily adoptation of solutions for new users
+  - Hotwater SoC was the conecpt, with settings on tank size, temps etc

   Sept ;
   - Cleanup in 'solutions concept',, starting to re-write code to match concept-trinity of yaml/dashboard/readMe
   - re-posting to new GitHub-repo